xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

     animalsniffer = true

     /**
+     * By default, rules could be disabled by manual checkstyle xml config modification.
+But, often, people don't
+     * want to "own" the entire config management.
+In this case, just specify unwanted rule names and plugin will
+     * automatically remove them from xml config (this is an automatic xml configs modification).
+     * Note: this will work even with custom configuration file.
+     */
+    suppressCheckstyleRules = []
+    suppressPmdRules = []
+    suppressCodenarcRules = []
+    suppressSpotbugsRules = []

+    /**
      * Since codenarc 3.1.0 there is a separate artifact for groovy 4 (CodeNarc-Groovy4).
 Gradle runs codenarc
      * task with it's own groovy so by default groovy4 artifact is active.
 If you need to use earlier codenarc version
      * then switch this option to false.